Primary care activation

 Designed for GP practices, PCNs and personalised care teams.
 Works alongside your existing outreach, patient communications and social prescribing pathways.

-This short video explains the Health-Shared model: how communities of practice, AI-supported discovery and peer learning can help activation grow without creating more work for clinicians.
+This short video explains the Health-Shared model: how communities of practice, AI-supported discovery, and peer learning can help GP practices improve engagement and activation without creating more work for clinicians.

-From lived experience to shared learning, prompts and participation — without adding another disconnected system into practice life.
+From lived experience to shared learning, ongoing engagement, and better follow-through — without adding another disconnected digital layer.

-But most of a patient’s health happens outside the consultation.
+But most patients still live the reality of their condition outside the consultation.

 Health-Shared is built for that gap.